-It's party time at the farmers' market!
-Stone fruits, avocados, new potatoes, garlic scapes, and berries are all ready to ring in summer.
+As summer begins, the farmers' markets are overflowing!
+Stone fruits, avocados, new potatoes, garlic scapes, and berries are all at their peak.

 Where to begin with avocados?
-Concerns over scarcity due to trade relations with Mexico?
 A hipster joke about overpriced urban toasts?
 Debating whether the avocado truly IS the healthiest food on earth?
 How about starting here: They're delicious.
-Buttery, rich, and full of healthy fats but simultaneously fresh, clean, and light, avocados have earned their popularity.
+Buttery, rich, and full of healthy fats — but simultaneously fresh, clean, and light — avocados have earned their popularity.
 Equally at home as the star of a dish, a vessel for stuffing, or as a base for creamy sauce substitutes, the avocado is eminently flexible.

 Buying and storing avocados

 While there are several different varieties of avocados, the dark-skinned Haas avocado, developed in California in the 1930s, is the most common by far.
 Other well-known cultivars include the green-skinned Bacon, Fuerte, and Zutano.
 And while, yes, we do often rely on imported avocados from Mexico, the California crop is now in season, so look for these domestically grown treats in your markets now.
 Just look for the "California grown" sticker on the produce, or, if you live on the West Coast, get yourself to the nearest farmers' market.

 Notably, the avocado does not ripen on the tree, but only ripens after it's picked — so if you get a perfectly ripe avocado at the market, this is actually a sign that it's older than its hardened peers!
 Avocados should be stored at room temperature on the counter to allow them to ripen; a fully ripe avocado will give a little when you press on it (but shouldn't show any signs of mold, or give way completely).
 Once ripe, you can extend the life of the avocado by storing it in the refrigerator for 2-3 days.